apache/activemq-artemis/docs/user-manual/en/security.md

 -   `consume`.
 This permission allows the user to consume a message from a queue bound to matching addresses.

+-   `browse`.
+This permission allows the user to browse a queue bound to the matching address.

 -   `manage`.
 This permission allows the user to invoke management operations by sending management messages to the management address.